acrollet/rh/_posts/blog/2008-05-31-setting-screens-title-currently-running-process-bash.md

 tell you how to use a clever combination of the shelltitle screen configuration and a bash prompt setting to let you set the title to the current running process.
-However, this just gives the process name, and not arguments - so, I would have three shells titled \'vi\', and another four titled \'ssh\'.
-Not so much use, not knowing what I\'m editing, or what hosts I\'m logged onto.
-Unfortunately, bash doesn\'t have a preexec() built-in like zsh does.
-I suppose that I could switch to zsh, but I\'m ornery.
+However, this just gives the process name, and not arguments - so, I would have three shells titled 'vi', and another four titled 'ssh'.
+Not so much use, not knowing what I'm editing, or what hosts I'm logged onto.
+Unfortunately, bash doesn't have a preexec() built-in like zsh does.
+I suppose that I could switch to zsh, but I'm ornery.

 However, I did find an excellent post on [davidpashley.com](http://www.davidpashley.com/articles/xterm-titles-with-bash.html) that gave me the key.
-An extremely clever use of a trap will let you emulate zsh\'s preexec function and run whatever you like just before each command is executed.
-Here\'s how I modified his code:
+An extremely clever use of a trap will let you emulate zsh's preexec function and run whatever you like just before each command is executed.
+Here's how I modified his code:

     case "$TERM" in
       screen)